Skip to footer content

 $vbLabelText $csharpLabel

-The difference is stark: Ghostscript GPL cannot directly convert HTML to PDF at all—it requires an intermediate PostScript conversion using external tools.
-IronPDF's ChromePdfRenderer provides direct HTML-to-PDF conversion with full CSS3, JavaScript, and modern web standards support.
+Ghostscript cannot directly convert HTML to PDF — it expects PostScript or PDF input, so an HTML workflow requires an intermediate conversion (typically via wkhtmltopdf or similar).
+IronPDF's ChromePdfRenderer provides direct HTML-to-PDF rendering with CSS, JavaScript, and modern web standards support via an embedded Chromium engine.
 See the HTML to PDF documentation for more rendering options.

 Example 2: PDF to Images